seagreen/station/README.md

 Four things:

 1. An idea: the _card_.
-A card is an immutable piece of data containing two [content-addressed](https://en.wikipedia.org/wiki/Content-addressable_storage) links-- one to a schema and another to a piece of data that's an instance of that schema.
-It may also contain other information about the instance such as its name, source, and date of creation.
+The card is a replacement for the file.
+However, unlike files, cards are schema'd, immutable and actually contain relevant metadata.

-  Some advantages of this design are listed [here](./docs/advantages.md).
+  Additional advantages of this approach are listed [here](./docs/advantages.md).

 2. A second idea: the _card store_.
 This is simply a datastore built on cards.